michelleamazinglin/miumiu-tale/README.md

 ## BACKGROUND ###

-MiuMiu Tale take place in a town where MiuMiu tries to help out other villagers in exchange for things MiuMiu needs in daily life.
+MiuMiu Tale take place in a fantasy world where MiuMiu lives.

 ## FUNCTIONALITY AND MVP ###

 users will be able to:
 1. control miumiu to walk around the map using arrow keys
-2. talk to villagers and get tasks
+2. not showing the whole map, but a camera following the player (player in the middle)
-3. find items around the map and bring back to villagers
+3. can enter building to see what is inside

 Bonus:
-1. a room for MiuMiu
+1. items on floor which miumiu can pick up
-2. can customized outfit and home decor
+2. bag to keep track of things miumiu pick up

 ## WIREFRAME ###